 Introducing Maddy and Rob

-Maddy remembers very clearly the first time she saw Robert, it was during her first week in Kenya at one of the social events which inducted new teachers into life in Kenya and the school.
-It was at the bar in Braeburn School where they met, Robert walked in with Ewan (his son) and she remembers thinking 'He's alright!' but assumed he must be taken already!
+Maddy remembers very clearly the first time she saw Robert; it was during her first week in Kenya at one of the social events which inducted new teachers into life in Kenya and the school.
+It was at the bar in Braeburn School where they met, Robert walked in with Ewan (his son), and she remembers thinking 'He's all right!' and assumed he must be taken already!
 At some point they were introduced on the foundation of Rugby; the foundation that their entire relationship is now built on!
-They talked Rugby and the stage was set!
+They talked Rugby, and the stage was set!